 For our quantitative and qualitative disclosures about market risk, see Item 7A, "Quantitative and Qualitative Disclosures About Market Risk," in our Annual Report for the year ended December 31, 2019.
-With the exception of the uncertainty that exists with respect to the economic impact of the global COVID-19 pandemic, our exposure to market risk has not changed materially since December 31, 2019.
+With the exception of the uncertainty that exists with respect to the economic impact of the global COVID-19 pandemic and our repayment of all outstanding variable rate debt under the amendment to our Senior Secured Credit Facility, our exposure to market risk has not changed materially since December 31, 2019.